carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 ### Output values

-The type of output data is defined using output qualifiers.
+Like the input, the type of output data is defined using type qualifiers.

 The `val` qualifier allows us to output a value defined in the script.

 Because Nextflow processes can only communicate through channels if we want to share a value input into one process as input to another process we would need to define that value in the output declaration block as shown in the following example: